-Notes: Standard errors are clustered at the company level.
-The dependent variables 'probability' are coded as dummy variables.
+Figure 3: Changes in the relationship between low-wage and minimum-wage labor and individual characteristics between 2014 and 2018.
+Standard errors are clustered at the company level.
+The dependent variable 'probability' is coded as a dummy variable.
 The value 1 represents a job paying less than 10.33 euros (low-wage threshold) or 8.50 euros (minimum-wage threshold); the dependent variable 'distance' is a metric and denotes the gap between the hourly wage and the low or minimum wage.
 In the case of binary logit estimates, the average marginal effects are shown.
-Although the results are presented in figures 3-5, they come from one estimation that included individual-, company-, and industry-level variables.
-Spikes are drawn for 99.9%, 99%, and 95% confidence intervals.
-Source: Research data centres of the statistical offices of the Federation and the Länder, SES 2018; own calculations.
+Although the results are presented in Figures 3-5, they come from one estimation that included individual-, company-, and industry-level variables.
+Spikes are drawn for 99.9 %, 99 %, and 95 % confidence intervals.
+Source: Research data centers of the statistical offices of the Federation and the Länder, SES 2018; own calculations.